gradient-pulse/phi-mesh/README.md

 how strongly a system’s 1:2:3 gradient ladder resonates across scales.

 ### 🎯 Current Deliverable — RGPx 1:2:3 Demo Predictor
 The first operational reference routine demonstrates coherence-weight forecasting in one dimension.
 It detects the 1:2:3 harmonic ladder in time-series data and extrapolates future states using a three-term gradient model.
-Simple, transparent, and replicable — a scientific instrument designed to be inspected, not believed.
+Simple, transparent, and replicable — a scientific instrument designed to be inspected.

 **Core principles**
 - *Listen before you predict* — the algorithm identifies its own coherence band before applying the 1:2:3 model.